MostimaOfficial/Dimensional-Tales/README.md

 # Dimensional Tales
-Welcome to the WIP GitHu Repository for the mod, Dimensional Tales.
+Welcome to the WIP GitHub Repository for the mod, Dimensional Tales.
 This is a minecraft mod set to add Dimensions into the game and bosses for dimensions

 # Contact me
 You can contact me by either GitHub or these References